Regina dos Santos

 Sociedade de Cultura Dombali

-This profile was prepared when Regina dos Santos was elected to the Ashoka Fellowship in 2001.
+This description of Regina dos Santos's work was prepared when Regina dos Santos was elected to the Ashoka Fellowship in 2000.

 The New Idea